Blackslashtech/glitch/README.md

 Wireguard configs are stored in the [`.docker/vpn`](..docker/vpn) directory, or can be downloaded from the API at `http://api/vpn/<team_id>/wg<vpn_id>.conf`. (i.e. `http://api/vpn/1/wg1.conf`)

 > [!NOTE]
-> Team IDs, Service IDs, and VPN IDs are all 1-indexed.
-This is to avoid subnetting/IP confusion.
+> Team IDs, and Service IDs are both 2-indexed.
+This is to avoid subnetting/IP confusion and gateway allocation issues.

 ## API Quickstart
 The API is at `http://10.101.0.2:8000` inside the range and `http://<server>:8000` from outside the range.